T-Pau/ti99tape/README.md

 This tools is currently in early development.
 Features are still missing, usage will change, and what's there might not work as expected.

-Currently, it can read audio data of a TI 99/4A tape from a PCM encoded WAV file and outputs the corresponding TZX file on standard output.
+Currently, it can convert tape recordings in a PCM encoded WAV file or TI-Tape files and create TZX image files.

 It is written in C++17.